Meta-chan/ironic_make/README.md

 # Welcome to Ironic Make!
 Ironic Make is an unusual build system.
-It is...
+It...
+ - Consists of only one file – `build.bat`
  - Is specific to C and C++
- - Consists of one file – `build.bat`
+ - Automatically detects installed compilers
  - Has small size and can be built in every repository
- - Automatically detects installed compilers
+ - Can be fully customized for every repository
- - Requires no installed programs
+ - Requires no installed programs (except of compilers of course)
  - Has literally no place to cause errors
  - Is very simple.
-Nothing can be simplier than double-clicking `build.bat`, can it?
+Nothing can be simpler than double-clicking `build.bat`, can it?

 # Supported compilers
  - Microsoft Visual Studio